-Net 30 terms can help a B2B business expand their customer base and keep accounts from churning.
+Net 30 terms can help a B2B business (see what is a B2B company) expand their customer base and keep accounts from churning.

 Also: everyone’s doing it.

 We know, typically not a great reason to do stuff.
 But offering net 30 to buyers can keep your wholesale operation competitive.

 So, just what does net 30 mean and why is it such a powerful tool?

 Net 10, net 15, net 30, and net 60 are all forms of credit extended from a seller to a buyer.
 It’s a way of allowing some flexibility for B2B payments.

 What Is Net 30 Terms?

 Here’s the net 30 meaning: It’s when a seller extends a buyer 30 calendar days to pay the full amount for goods provided or services rendered.
 Calendar days include weekends and holidays.